-For those who prefer, home-stay options are also available and include breakfast and dinner.
-Staying with one of our wonderful local host families in Quito is an excellent way to 'live like the locals do' and get first hand experience of local culture and customs.
-As meals are included when staying with a host family, there is a surcharge of US$9 per day, which is in addition to the listed program fees above.
+Staying with one of our local host families is an excellent way to 'live like the locals do' and get first hand experience of local culture and customs in a comfortable and supportive environment.
+A home away from home!

 With its reputation for superb exotic fruits, unsurpassed fish and seafood, and not least the numerous varieties of Andean potatoes, Ecuador offers the taste buds a veritable feast.
 Among the traditional dishes that volunteers might want to try whilst in Ecuador are: Seco de Pollo, Menestra and Ecuadorian Churrasco - a plate consisting of roast meat, a fried egg, chips and fried plantain - or even the great delicacy, guinea pig.
 For savoury main courses, the hot sauce aji is often used.
 Easily and very cheaply available from bakers’ shops are empanadas (warm pastry pockets containing meat or cheese), llapingachos (potato and cheese pancakes) and tempting sweet pastries.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.